The Huge and Dark Caves of Niah National Park

 Iban Longhouse Niah Sarawak Borneo

-The Iban are one of the ethnic groups in Borneo, they used to be head hunters, one of the toughest folks around, never been subdued by the sultans.
+The Iban are one of the ethnic groups in Borneo, they used to be head hunters, some of the toughest folks around, never been subdued by the sultans.
 A real pain in the ass for the various authorities who tried to rule Borneo.

 Until not so many years ago, a male Iban who wanted to marry a girl should have brought three enemy’s heads to the bride’s father.

-There’s also a homestay inside this longhouse, we don’t know the price but I’m sure is not expansive, worth a try.
+There’s also a homestay inside this longhouse, we don’t know the price but I’m sure is not expensive, worth a try.
 This small and beautiful village can be reached by road from a junction on the right just before the park entrance.

 The caves